-Architect: Mulders vandenBerk Architecten
+Architects: Mulders vandenBerk Architecten

-Photographs :Wim Hanenberg, Roel Backaert, Wouter van der Sar
+Photographs :Wim Hanenberg, Wouter van der Sar

+Text description provided by the architects.
 Mulders vandenBerk Architecten of Amsterdam designed this playground building in a park in Utrecht, the Netherlands, with a Corian façade engraved with images of fairytales from around the world.
 The idea of the building is to excite and stimulate curiosity and creativity of the children.

 Each room is related to an individual facade and offers a specific orientation to its context.
 This combined with a unique "wallpaper" gives a particular identity to each room.
 The design invites children to play, to discover and invent games.